duncantl/RAppian/README.md

 # RAppian

 This is currently a relatively simple package to analyze (XML) data exported from an Appian instance for an application or package.
 The exported information includes all the relevant objects we see in the Appian Designer.

 The Appian Designer allows us to get almost all of the data we explore via this package.
 However, it is a different interface and exploration model, specifically, not programmatic.
+Exploring them in R rather than the Appian Designer helps me to think more clearly, or at least differently.

 It is convenient to have the information in R as
 + we can explore the objects programmatically,